 And now, I leave you with two quotes:

 “He who completely knows his own nature, knows Heaven.”36

 St. Augustine said:

 “Let me know myself that I may know Thee.”

 Finally, consider the following question:

 How is God’s goodness displayed through people like Lao Tzu?
 Please leave a comment below.
+Also, please check out the featured book below.
 Thank you!

 - Britannica, The Editors of Encyclopedia.
 “Universalism”.
 Encyclopedia Britannica, 27 Apr.
 2020,

 - Damascene, Hieromonk, Christ the Eternal Tao, pp. 40-41, Valaam Books, Platina, California, 2004